modernjuliaworkflows/modernjuliaworkflows.github.io/pages/writing.md

 > TLDR: Pkg.jl lets you `activate` independent, reproducible environments to `add` and `remove` project-specific (versions of) packages.

 Pkg.jl and the Pkg mode built in to the [REPL](#REPL) let you install packages and manage environments.
-A "package" is a structured way of reusing functionality between projects and the active "environment" is responsible for determining which versions of packages to load.
+A "package" is a structured way of reusing code between projects and the active "environment" is responsible for determining which versions of packages to load.
 When working on a project, you can create a new environment or switch to an existing one by running
 ```]
 activate MyProject
 ```
+or, from the command line, running `julia` with the [startup flag] `--project MyProject`.
-Then packages you install, and their specific versions, will be noted in the high-level `Project.toml` file as well as its low-level `Manifest.toml` cousin.
+Then packages you install will be detailed in the `Project.toml` file, which gives a high-level overview of the project, as well as its low-level `Manifest.toml` cousin, which encodes a detailed snapshot of the whole environment.
 Sharing a project between computers with perfect reproducibility is as simple as sending a folder containing your code as well as a `Project.toml` and `Manifest.toml` so Julia can perfectly recreate the state of packages in the local environment.
 When a project is shared, the recipient can simply `instantiate` the environment and have a perfect copy.

-To add packages you can use the `add` command followed by any number of packages
+To add packages you can use the `add` command followed by any number of packages:
 ```]
 add Term OhMyREPL
 ```
-If you haven't `activate`d a local project, these packages will be installed in the "global environment" whose name in Pkg mode is `@v1.X`, corresponding to the version of Julia currently active.
+If you haven't `activate`d a local project, these packages will be installed in the "global environment" whose name in Pkg mode's prompt is `@v1.X`[^1], corresponding to the version of Julia currently active.
 Packages installed globally are available no matter which environment is active due to what's referred to as "environment stacking".

 We can see this stack by running